felipeam86/cachesql/README.md

 ```

 Once you have finalized your development cycles and `report.py` has the complete logic for generating
-your report, you can run it in production withouth cache as follows:
+your report, you can run it in production without cache as follows:

 ```bash